 The Gabrielsen and Williams clan came together when Beth and I met in Ukraine many years ago and became best friends.
 Often, we would get together, cook dinner, and hang out, inviting other expat friends in Kiev to join us.
 Many of our fondest memories in Ukraine were made hosting game nights or frequent dinners.
 Beth used to say that 70% of our relationship was centered around food.
 It was true.
 Our initial relationship was often built on arguing who could make the best homemade tomato soup or the virtues of butter over Crisco.
 We spent hours together making and pressing out dozens of tortillas or shopping for illusive ingredients like peanut butter.
 We also spent hours watching her video tape series of This Old House.
 We must have seen the Nantucket series half a dozen times over the years we were in Ukraine.
 Beth was always doing something “artsie”, from giant tea cups she painted on her kitchen walls to making a beautiful wreath to hang on my wall with the words of one of my favorite songs, “It is Well”, intertwined throughout.
 Beth’s creativity and skills are diverse and ever present in anything she touches.

 When Beth and I were married, one of our commitments as a couple was to be a family that focused on sharing our hospitality.
 Over the years we have hosted numerous events and gatherings in our home.
 We have had hundreds of overnight guests that included friends, family, and strangers.
-Most recently, we began to share the cottage behind our home as a short-term vacation rental which has been an absolute joy.
-In addition, I’ve spent the last 20 plus years consulting in the restaurant and hospitality industry with one of America’s largest and most well-respected restaurant brands in both food and customer service.
+I’ve spent the last 20 plus years consulting in the restaurant and hospitality industry with one of America’s largest and most well-respected restaurant brands in both food and customer service.
 As a result of all my travels, I have also spent over 3 years of my life thus far staying in various hotels around the world, as well as received training from the likes of Marriott and the Ritz Carlton.
 Through all this, Beth and I have come to better understand the intricacies of caring for guests and making them feel pampered.
 But we certainly would not presume we have it all figured out, we are always learning.

 So, on that recent run, I began to see how all the pieces of Beth’s and my life have come together and brought us to the place where we are today; a place where we experience joy by designing and creating a place for our family to grow, rest, and play.
 It’s a place where we experience joy by serving our guests with surprise and delight.
 So, this Kerith House and fine hosting journal thing?
 It is simply us feeling that God is prompting us to press in a little deeper; to explore and be good stewards of not only what gifts, talents, resources, and ministry he has called us to, but to encourage and help others experience joy through hosting and gracious hospitality as well.